 The history system maintains a chronological record of all Agent interactions in your Network.

-Each interaction is stored as an InferenceResult, which includes:
+Each interaction is stored as an InferenceResult.
+Refer to the InferenceResult reference for more information.

 Key-value store